 How to Develop Your Brand Strategy

-By identifying these components of your marketing plan you have the basis for crafting your brand strategy.
-An effective branding process creates a unique identity that differentiates you from the competition.
-That is why it's often deemed as the heart of a competitive strategy.
+By identifying the key components of your business and the focus of your marketing plan, you have the basis for crafting your brand strategy.
+An effective branding process creates a unique identity that differentiates you from the competition and can be the heart of a competitive strategy.

-By defining who your brand is you create the foundation upon which all other components are built on.
-Your brand definition serves as your measuring stick in evaluating any and all marketing materials and strategies—from what your office looks like to what your ad says to the color and font of your business cards to the design of your website.
+By defining what your brand is you create the foundation upon which all other components are built.
+Your brand definition serves as your measuring stick in evaluating marketing materials and strategies—from what your office looks like to what your ad says to the color and font of your business cards to the design of your website.

 The power of your brand relies on the ability to focus.
 That is why defining your target market will help to strengthen your brand's effectiveness.

 The key is knowing who your target market is.
 Zero in on your target audience by asking yourself:

 Discovering and Crushing Your Brand Barriers

 When creating your brand strategy for a product or service it is important to perform a careful analysis to spot potential barriers.
 These barriers also are known as market conditions, and they can keep your product or service from being successful.

 Branding is as identifiable to your customers as your face is to friends and family.
 It's how people see you in the marketplace.
 Is yours saying what it should?
 Your company image is all about the appearance of your packaging.
 What is your company image saying (i.e., conveying) to the marketplace?
 If your packaging doesn't uniquely represent your business, change your packaging.